 May be seen as a rim calcified mass within the abdomen.

-Meigs syndrome is defined as the presence of ascites and pleural effusion in association with a benign, usually solid ovarian tumour.
-In the vast majority (80-90%) of cases, the primary tumour is an ovarian fibroma.
-Other primary tumours include:
+Meigs syndrome is defined as the presence of ascites and pleural effusion in association with a benign, usually solid ovarian tumor.
+In the vast majority (80-90%) of cases, the primary tumor is an ovarian fibroma.
+Other primary tumors include:

 Mendelson syndrome or peptic pneumonia refers to acute chemical pneumonitis caused by the aspiration of stomach contents in patients under general anesthesia.

 The etiologic agents is believed to be aspiration of acidic stomach contents, other compounds, e.g. bile, may also play a rol...

 Menouria (Youssef syndrome) is an uncommon condition in which a vesicouterine fistula results in cyclic hematuria.
 Vesicouterine fistulas are the rarest of all urinary fistulas, accounting for just 4% of all such fistulas 3.
 It occurs most commonly after cesarean section.